Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    A sidecar root proves only byte identity for the local snapshot that produced it.
 It does not prove that a contribution is well-formed, authorized, or round-correct.
-Proposal-carried commits, reveals, and export signatures must pass cheap structural checks, safe key-type checks, active-view membership, and the relevant cryptographic proof before entering pending RNG/export state.
-Cluster trust may affect relay and resource policy, but extension sidecars become ledger inputs and must be harvested only after the signed proposal verifies against the claimed validator key.
+Proposal-carried commits, reveals, and Export signatures must pass cheap structural checks, safe key-type checks, active-view membership, and the relevant cryptographic proof before entering pending state.
+Cluster trust may affect relay and resource policy, but material must be harvested only after the signed proposal verifies against the claimed validator key.

 8. Ledger-defining sidecar material crosses apply as transaction-stream input.